15% OFF OR MORE WITH OFFER!

 2. Hearing test

-After you prove that you can see, hear, and that you’re a driving genius… congrats!
-For the first three months with your permit, you’ll only be allowed to drive during daytime hours.
+After you prove that you can see and hear and that you’re a driving genius… congrats!
+For the first three months with your permit, you can only drive during daytime hours.
 After that, the road is all yours until 10 p.m.
-No matter what time of day you’re driving, you ALWAYS need to be with a licensed driver who is at least 21-years-old.
+No matter what time of day you’re driving, it would be best if you ALWAYS were with a licensed driver at least 21 years old.

 As much fun as it is to have your learner permit, you’ll probably want to move up to your provisional/intermediate license ASAP.
-To do that, you must log at least 50 driving hours and 10 of those need to be at night.
+To do that, you must log at least 50 driving hours, and 10 of those hours need to be done at night.

 Provisional/Intermediate License

-Once you've completed your driving hours, turn 16-years-old and have your learner’s permit for at least one year without any car accidents or speeding tickets, you can obtain your provisional or intermediate license.
+Once you've completed your driving hours, turned 16, and had your learner’s permit for at least one year without any car accidents or speeding tickets, you can obtain your provisional or intermediate license.

-After all that’s taken care of, it’s time to head back to the DMV.
+After all that’s taken care of, it’s time to head back to the Flordia Licensing office.
 They’ll also need you to do the following:

 1. Submit your LF learner permit (or out-of-state permit)